NSF LSAMP REU (Research Experience for Undergraduates) for U.S. Underrepresented

 Housing & Meals

 It is very likely that you will be sharing a room with one or more other students in the REU program.
 You will be part of a diverse group of students and researchers, representing many different opinions and lifestyles.
 For this reason, it is important to be tolerant, respectful, honest, cooperative, and, above all, have a good sense of humor!

 Meals at the stations consist of many Costa Rican and international favorites, with rice and beans being the basis of the local diet.
-Students should be prepared to eat on station for all of their meals, and to enjoy a simple yet hearty menu.
+Students should be prepared to eat at the station for all of their meals and to enjoy a simple yet hearty menu.
 Many special diets can be accommodated, but some specialty items are not available in Costa Rica.